sjtakada/genclidb/README.md

 genclidb
 ========

-Generic CLI framework, using Rails as backend database.
+This is generic CLI framework, decoupling CLI(view) and Configuration(model) with using Rails as backend database.